-Impairment of equity investments
+Impairment in the value of investments in associates

-For the purpose of assessing the recoverable amount of equity investments in associates and jointly-controlled entities, the CaixaBank Group has a methodology in place for performing a quarterly assessment of potential indicators of impairment in the carrying amount of these investments.
+CaixaBank has a methodology in place for performing a quarterly assessment of potential indicators of impairment in the carrying amount of these investments.
 Specifically, it assesses unquoted investees' business performance and, where applicable, the companies' share prices throughout the period and the target prices published by renowned independent analysts.
 The Group uses the data to determine the recoverable value of the investment and, if this exceeds the carrying amount, it considers that there are no indications of impairment.

-The CaixaBank Group carried out impairment tests to assess the recoverable amount of its investments and verify the valuation adjustments recognised.
+CaixaBank carried out impairment tests to assess the recoverable amount of its investments and verify the valuation adjustments recognised.
 It used generally accepted valuation methods such as discounted cash flows (DCF), regression curves, dividend discount models (DDM) and others.
 It did not consider potential control premiums in any of the valuations.